 3.5 REPORTING OBLIGATION

 An insider must make an insider declaration (basic declaration) before being appointed to a position or without delay after having been classed as an insider and entered into the Register of Insiders.

 Officials must, without delay, report essential changes in the data contained in declaration, rectify any shortcomings observed and, when necessary, supplement their declaration.
 The changes must be submitted by means of a basic declaration.

 An annual declaration must be submitted by the end of January even if there are no changes to the data previously declared.

 Neglect of the insider’s reporting obligation is not compliant with official duties.

 3.6 ADMINISTRATION AND SUPERVISION

-In addition to the above, separate instructions on procedures for notifying, clarifying and reporting activities not complying with the instructions or rules and other malpractices at the Bank of Finland, as well as the internal reporting system, shall be applied, when necessary.
+In addition to the above, separate instructions on procedures for notifying, clarifying and reporting activities not complying with the instructions or rules and other malpractices at the Bank of Finland, as well as the internal reporting system, must be applied, when necessary.

-4 ETHICS ADVISER
+5 ETHICS ADVISER

-3 The officials of the Bank of Finland’s Internal Audit unit have, due to the nature of their duties, access to confidential information on the activities of FIN-FSA.
-Therefore, all officials of the Internal Audit unit are also insiders of FIN-FSA.
-This also applies to those Bank of Finland’s officials who are members of the FIN-FSA Board, as well as to the personnel of the Registry and the Mail Service Centre.
+3 The officials of the Bank of Finland’s Internal Audit unit have, due to the nature of their duties, access to confidential information on the activities of the FIN-FSA.
+Therefore, all officials of the Internal Audit unit are also insiders of the FIN-FSA.
+This also applies to those Bank of Finland officials who are members of the FIN-FSA Board, as well as to the personnel of the Registry and the Mail Service Centre.

 4 The dates of the monetary policy meetings are annually announced in advance on the ECB’s website www.ecb.europa.eu